People's Liberation Army Air Force: Equipment

-The People's Liberation Army Air Force operates a large and varied fleet of some 4,000 aircraft, of which around 2,300 are combat aircraft (fighter, attack, and bombers).
-According to FlightGlobal, China has the second largest active combat aircraft fleet and the third largest total aircraft fleet in the world.
+The People's Liberation Army Air Force operates a large and varied fleet of some 4,000 aircraft, of which around 2,566 are combat aircraft (fighter, attack, and bombers).
+According to FlightGlobal, China has the second-largest active combat aircraft fleet and the third-largest total aircraft fleet in the world.
+In 2023, the PLANAF transferred the majority of its fixed-wing combat aircraft to the PLAAF, with the intent of simplifying logistics and focusing on carrier-based planes.

-According to the International Institute for Strategic Studies, PLAAF combat pilots acquire an average of 100-150 flying hours per year.
-For a list of aircraft no longer flown by the People's Liberation Army Air Force, see; List of historic aircraft of the People's Liberation Army Air Force.
+According to the International Institute for Strategic Studies, PLAAF combat pilots acquire an average of 100-150 flying hours annually.

-Current inventory
+According to the Department of the Air Force's China Aerospace Studies Institute (CASI) the PLAAF has a long history of developing UAVs, and continues to work on their development.

 Air defense

 The People's Liberation Army Air Force operates a multi-layered, integrated air defense system combining radar stations, electronic warfare systems, early warning and surveillance zones, and air-missile defense systems of various ranges.

-Chinese air defense systems are highly distributed and mobile, in order to improve survivability against SEAD missions.
+Chinese air defense systems are highly distributed and mobile, in order to improve survivability against SEAD and DEAD missions.